 In 2017, the New York Department of Financial Services (NYDFS) passed regulation 23 NYCRR 500, designed to promote the protection of customer information as well as regulated entities’ information technology systems.
 But it wasn’t until March 2019 that New York-based financial service and insurance (FSI) firms had to comply with the legislation.
 Ever since, the industry has been waiting to see how it would be enforced.
-In July 2020, we got the answer when NYDFS published its first enforcement action against First American Title Insurance under the new legislation — and it set a sobering precedent for CISOs and their data engineers and architects when it comes to data governance and compliance.
+In July 2020, we got the answer when NYDFS published its first enforcement action against First American Title Insurance under the new legislation — and it set a sobering precedent for CISOs and their data engineers and architects when it comes to data access control and compliance.

 Haven’t we been here before?
 In recent years there has been a raft of legislation aimed at protecting consumers’ digital rights; GDPR in Europe, and CCPA, which augments the existing federal protections consumers enjoy in California.
 But what makes 23 NYCRR 500 different — and highly significant — isn’t the what, but the who.